adi-code22/AgroMed-App/README.md

-# agromed_main
+# AgroMed

-A new Flutter project.
+Field level identification of pest and diseases in plants using ML model trained into Flutter Application

 ## Getting Started